Trouverecc/Trouverecc.github.io/_pages/cv.md

   * awarded to the top 1% of students

 * 2022: Liu Bao Scholarship
-  * awarded to the top scoring student in the National Entrance Exam from each province, representing the top 0.6% of students
+  * awarded to the top scoring student in the National Entrance Exam from each province at TJU, representing the top 0.6% of students

 Skills
 ======